 Today, the Toronto Raptors' defence takes the spotlight.

-Context: On Wednesday, the Raptors secured their fifth straight win by limiting the Philadelphia 76ers to 95 points on 38.1 percent shooting from the field.
+Context: On January 22 of this season, the Raptors secured their fifth straight win by limiting the Philadelphia 76ers to 95 points on 38.1 percent shooting from the field.
 The 76ers jumped out to a quick start with a 35-point first quarter, but the Raptors put the clamps on them the rest of the way to come up with the victory.

 The possession: Following a made basket from Pascal Siakam that extended Toronto's lead to six points with just over three minutes to play in the fourth quarter, the Raptors got a much-needed stop on Al Horford.
 Here's the possession: